 This is my simple tutorial for placing LEDs inside plasma weapons.
 The photos show this technique applied to a MkIV Space Marine with plasma gun, but it can equally be applied to regular plasma guns, or indeed any other model that you feel would benefit from glowing power cells.

 I strongly recommend reading through the entire tutorial before starting work, just to make sure you have the necessary skills and tools required and that you’re not going to run into an unexpected barrier halfway through.
+If you need to know where to buy tools and consumables for this type of project, I have recommendations here.
 In terms of special components, you will need the following as a minimum:

 - 1 x Multicomp Battery Holder SMT, 20mm, CH7410-2032LF